rikkertnap/nucleosome-chain/README.md

 Uses the molecular theory approach to compute the structure and charge of a nucleosome n-mer in 3D in cartesian and oblique (prism and hexagonal) coordinates.
 The aqueous solution is characterized by pH, and salt concentration of NaCl, KCl, CaCl2 and MgCl2.

-The nucleoeosome chains or conformation are obtained from simulation using the 1CPN-model.
+The nucleosome chains or conformation are obtained from simulation using the 1CPN-model.
 The 1CPN trajectory are inverted and mapped back to amino-acid unit resolution of the 3SPN-AIGC model, inwhich DNA is represented by 3 sites.
-Namly
-P(phosphate), S( sugar) and an nucliotude (A, T, G, and C ).
+Namely P(phosphate), S(sugar) and an nucliotude (A, T, G, and C ).
 The amino-acid residue is represented by one site.
+An refined representation of the core histone octomer is implemented (in v0.63).
+Here the amino-acids are represented on atomistic level.
+It includes explicit the locations of the CA, CB, CD, NZ, NH1 etc. Positions are obtained for the 1kx5 pdb file.
+Acid-base chemical equlibrium of acidic DNA phosphates and the amino-acids are taken into account.
+Also,ioncondensation of monovalent ions is taken into account.
-Formation of Ca-bridges between phosphate monomer is taken into account.
+Formation of Mg- and Ca-bridges between phosphate monomers can be considered.

-Program has inherited features and input variables of other codes such as srcf90-fdis5-3D, which solved in 3D a end-tethered polyelectroltye layer of arbitrair composition.
-Hence beside nucleomse it can alos represent copolymers, whose confoamtions are generated internal using the RIS model.
+The code has inherited features and input variables of other codes such as srcf90-fdis5-3D, which solved in 3D an end-tethered polyelectroltye layer of arbitrary sequence.
+Hence program can beside nucleomeses also represent copolymers, whose conformations are eihter generated externally or internally using the RIS model.

 ### Prerequisites